MRKISS Library

 5. Predefined Runge-Kutta Methods in MRKISS

-Butcher Tableau arguments documented in the previous section.
-In addition, these modules also have a parameter containing the number of
+the Butcher Tableau arguments documented in the previous section.

 The modules follow a simple naming conventions:

-- The names end with numbers indicating the orders of the
+mrkiss_eerk_for embedded andmrkiss_erk_for non-embedded. - The names end with underscore separated integers indicating the orders of the first two methods.

 In addition to the parameters, the comments in these files normally include at least the following three sections: